Sailing in Finland is an exercise in navigation and therefore

 Charts are very easy to come by.
 Pretty much every marina, gas station and souvenir shop along the coast sells the chart folios.
 Therefore, if you are unsure about where you want to go in Finland, you can simply get the one chart folio that you need to enter the country (e.g. the C-series if you come from Sweden to the Åland islands) and then buy any other charts along the way as you discover you need them.

 If you have friends in Finland and they suggest that they can lend you the charts, you should be thankful but a little vary.
 There is an incredible amount of changes going on in the water along the Finnish coasts.
 Of course the islands don’t move (but new underwater rocks are discovered from time to time) but the markings of the fairways do change a lot.
 With around 19,500 kilometers of charted fairways marked by more than 33,000 aids to navigation (such as lighthouses and buoys), it is now wonder that they might change a bit.

 In particular, if you are offered the old style charts that have green overall look, I suggest you kindly refuse and get yourself a fresh set of charts.
-The green charts have been phased out starting in 2003, so most green charts are more than 10 years old.
+The green charts have been phased out starting in 2003, so most green charts are more than 15 years old.
 An eternity in Finnish waters.
-So always use up-to-date charts, you can check the latest releases here.

 An other thing to pay attention to is that charts are mainly used outside.
 When sailing in Finnish waters, navigation is done in “real time”, in the cockpit.
 Don’t even think about having someone down below navigating by the chart table, it just won’t work!
 In Finnish waters, the chart table is mainly just another storage area.